Ayehu/custom-activities/SharePoint/SharepointRemoveSiteUser/README.md

 **InstanceURL** 	- The Sharepoint base URL

-**Site**			- Sharepoint Site to set the new owner.
+**Site**			- Sharepoint Site to remove user from.
 If it's the root website, then leave it empty.

 **UserName**		- Username used to login in admin panel of Sharepoint instance.